Shanto7887/JS-Project-1/README.md

 # JS-Project-1
-Its a real time JavaScript project.
+Its a real time clock JavaScript project.